plforacle/mysql-enterprise/install-ee/install-ee.md

 ## Introduction

-Detailed Installation of MySQL on Linux
+Detailed Installation of MySQL Enterprise Edition 8.0 and MySQL Shell on Linux
 Objective: Tarball Installation of MySQL 8 Enterprise on Linux

-Tarball Installation of MySQL 8 Enterprise on Linux
+Tarball Installation of MySQL Enterprise 8 on Linux

 Estimated Time: 16 minutes